Brian L. BankPartner

 He combines wide-ranging experience in diverse areas as a partner in Rivkin Radler’s Commercial Litigation; Compliance, Investigations & White Collar; and Employment & Labor Practice Groups.
 Brian has represented businesses (ranging from multinational corporations to closely held companies), insurance companies, banks and other financial institutions, public entities, unions and individuals in disputes involving fraud, consumer protection, false claims act, anti-kickback, the Racketeer Influenced and Corrupt Organizations Act (RICO), antitrust, discrimination, retaliation, wage and hour, restrictive covenant/non-competition, defamation, tort and breach of contract claims.
 Brian has also negotiated collective bargaining agreements and conducted arbitrations pursuant to those agreements, conducted internal investigations for clients and counseled clients in responding to and defending against both state and federal governmental investigations.

-Brian is the Chair of the Employment and Labor Litigation Committee of the American Bar Association’s Tort Trial and Insurance Practice Section.
+Brian is the Immediate Past Chair of the Employment and Labor Litigation Committee of the American Bar Association’s Tort Trial and Insurance Practice Section.
 He also serves as a Vice Chair of the Section’s Business Litigation Committee and as an associate editor of the ABA TIPS Law Journal.

 Additionally, Brian is active in the New York State Bar Association, where he is a member of the Commercial and Federal Litigation Section’s Committee on Commercial Division and the Commercial Division Law Report Committee.